 “Domestic abuse” means certain acts engaged in by:

-Acts that qualify for a domestic abuse injunction include:
+Acts that qualify for a domestic abuse injunction in Wisconsin include:

 A court may grant a domestic abuse injunction if it finds reasonable grounds to believe that the respondent has engaged in acts of domestic abuse against the petitioner.